 The aim of our experiment is to determine the area of a mall.
 The actual area of the mall is around 150 yards.
 Now let us repeat the experiment and consider the area of the mall.
 The aim is to see how much it varies from the actual area?
-If you have a random survey and ask people “what is the area of that mall?”, the answer remains “140 yard” from anyone answering the survey, which indicates that the answer will always have an error of 10 yards, and if we squared, the answer is always 100 (never considering the units squared errors).
+If you have a random survey and ask people “what is the area of that mall?”, the answer remains “140 yards” from anyone answering the survey, which indicates that the answer will always have an error of 10 yards, and if we squared, the answer is always 100 (never considering the units squared errors).

-Let assume now another example, where the Americans are certain about the area, with mean of 90 yards, and standard deviation 10 m.
+Let assume now another example, where the Americans are certain about the area, with a mean of 90 yards, and standard deviation of 10 m.
 Now if you randomly poll two different people, and one answer is “90 yards”, and the other says “70 yards,” that means the first answer has an error of -10 yards and the second contains an error of -30 yards.

 Selection bias is a type of error which involves the selection of a specific population related to the trial or in the case of surveys and observation studies the population from which we get the view.

 Selection bias is an unfair type of selection.
 It results when all participants are not equally interested in the experiment, i.e.,; some of the participants are willing, and others are forced to participate.

 Selection bias results at the following stages:

 - The stage of allocation of participants